odoo/odoo/doc/howtos/rdtraining/08_relations.rst

     - Create a tree and form view with the ``price``, ``partner_id`` and ``status`` fields.
 No need for an action nor a menu.
-    - Add the field ``offer_ids`` on your ``estate.property`` model and in its form view as depicted.
+    - Add the field ``offer_ids`` on your ``estate.property`` model and in its form view as depicted in the **Goal**.

 There are several important things to notice here.
 First, we don't need an action or a menu for all models.
 Some models are intended to be accessed only through another one.
 This is the case in our
 exercise: an offer is always accessed through a property.

 Second, despite the fact that the ``property_id`` field is required, we did not include it in the views.
-How comes the Odoo knows to which property our offer is linked to?
+How come Odoo knows to which property our offer is linked to?
 Well that's part of the magic of using the Odoo framework: sometimes, things are defined implicitly.

 Still alive?
 This chapter is surely not the easiest one.
 It introduced a couple of new concepts